-Discover exhibitions in the Old Prison and the Tower
+Discover exhibitions in the Old Prison

 Where once courts presided, people were kept in custody and even witch trials were held is today home to exhibition spaces, a small museum and a cosy, rustic wine bar.
-The Old Prison on Fischergasse was built in the 17th century and served as the court jail until 1965.
+The Old Prison on Fischergasse and Brennergasse was built in the 17th century and served as the court jail until 1965.
 It then stood empty for 40 years until a private initiative brought the former fortifications back to life, professionally restored the masonry and opened the building to the public.
 The first-floor rooms are sought-after gallery spaces for exhibitions by individual artists and artists’ associations.
 They are used all year round.
 The Prison Museum has at its heart the prison tower, still containing the ancient cells from the Baroque era.
 You’re guaranteed to feel a shiver down your spine!

 Old Prison